tiffanychu90/simple-coronavirus-report/making_report.md

 Similar to the `iterate.R`, there is a `report.py` that is a script that can be run in the terminal.

 There `report.py` uses `papermill` to execute a notebook, convert it to HTML, then relies on `automate.py` for a function to upload to GitHub pages.
+You may need credentials to upload to GitHub pages automatically; uploading by checking in the HTML or pdf will not require additional credentials (refer back to [Getting Started - Credentials](./getting_started.md#step-6-add-credentials)).

 Within the terminal inside Docker (Launcher > Terminal):
 * Change into the notebook directory: `cd notebooks`
 * Execute the Python script: `python report.py`
+    * Within `report.py`, the line `TOKEN = os.environ["GITHUB_TOKEN_PASSWORD"]` is where it accesses the token without displaying it for everyone to see.

 Examples: